w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students what type of information header cells should convey.
 Assess how students understand the type of information that header cells should convey.
 * Practical &mdash; Give students a table without designated headers.
-Ask them to tell which cells should be the header cells and how many rows and/or columns the headers should span.
+Ask them which cells should be the header cells and how many rows and/or columns the headers should span.
 Assess how students recognize the header cells as well as their scope.
 * Practical &mdash; Have students designate the header cells and their scope using a given authoring tool.
 Assess how students use authoring tools to designate the header cells and their scope.

 {% include excol.html type="end" %}